 At first glance, the person detection and animal (beta) modes cannot be recognized.
 But you see the two little dots on the left?
 These show you that there is a second page for this menu.
 Needless to say, I didn't see these the first time I used the Leica SL3.
 Not even on the fifth call - it was in artificial light in the Leica Store.

-At first glance, this selection screen also looks like the one just shown.
-Because of the two dots on the left edge of the picture, another selection page is to be expected.
-However, there are currently none.
-Plus, you won't see which look you chose - or if you even chose one.
-Even worse: you can’t “deselect” him at this point.
+At first glance, this selection screen looks like the one just shown.
+Because of the two dots on the left edge of the screen, you would expect another selection page.
+However, there isn't one at the moment.
+You also can't see which look you've selected - or whether you've selected one at all.
+Even worse: you can't "deselect" it at this point.
 To deselect one of the looks, you have to switch to another menu.
-In the “Film Look” menu you have to select one of the looks that have been tried and tested for years to get rid of the Leica look.
-You can't choose both at the same time.
+In the "Film Look" menu, you have to select one of the looks that have been tried and tested for years to get rid of the Leica look.
+You can't select both at the same time.

 Does everything sound logical?
 Wait until you see the check mark next to the corresponding film look, even though you have selected a Leica look.
 I have never experienced such a mess at Leica.
 I can only hope that the next firmware fixes these small but annoying bugs.